gliff-ai/support/docs/account/accountcustom.md

 The platform is capable of integrating custom code that is specific to your team and, as with the whole platform, only visible to your team.
-This works through an API/SDK connection and can be used to affect or analyse images at multiple levels within the platform.
-An example of a gliff.ai compatible plug-in can be found here [geodesic plug-in](https://github.com/gliff-ai/plugin_geodesic-active-contour).
+This works through an API/SDK connection and can be used to affect or analyse images at multiple levels within the platform. gliff.ai plug-in repositories are written with a particular format, an example of which can be found here: [geodesic plug-in](https://github.com/gliff-ai/plugin_geodesic-active-contour).

 If you wish to take advantage of this feature please [contact us](https://gliff.ai/contact).